jamauro/method/README.md

   run({ text }) {
     const todo = {
       text,
-      checked: false,
+      done: false,
+      createdAt: new Date(),
-      authorId: Meteor.userId() // can also use this.userId instead of Meteor.userId()
+      authorId: Meteor.userId(), // can also use this.userId instead of Meteor.userId()
     }
     const todoId = Todos.insert(todo);
     return todoId;